-The treatment of xerostomia focuses on three areas: relieving symptoms, preventing tooth decay and increasing the flow of saliva, if possible.
-Your doctor will recommend that you practice good dental hygiene, including proper brushing and flossing, regular dental visits and frequent topical fluoride treatments.
+The treatment of xerostomia focuses on three areas: relieving symptoms, preventing tooth decay and increasing the flow of saliva.
+Your dentist will recommend that you practice good dental hygiene, especially if you’re an elderly patient, including proper brushing and flossing, regular dental visits and frequent topical fluoride treatments.
 Your physician may work in partnership with your dentist to manage your condition.

 Treatment is based on the severity of your problem and the cause of your dry mouth.
 Fluoride treatments can be prescribed to help prevent cavities.
 Artificial saliva products are available over the counter in rinse, spray and gel formulations.
 Depending on your medical condition and diagnosis, a doctor may prescribe a drug that causes more saliva to be released.

 To relieve your symptoms, try the following:

 - Drink water frequently to keep your mouth moist.
 Carry water with you to sip

 throughout the day, and keep water by your bed at night.

 - Suck on sugar-free hard candies, ice chips or sugar-free ice pops.
 Some